hackingmaterials/pv-vision/tutorials/README.md

 3. Classify the solar cells using CNN classifier or Random Forest

+4. Analyze the output results from YOLO model

-4. IoU test of semantic segmentation
+5. IoU test of semantic segmentation

-5. Extract the features of the cracks from the solar cells
+6. Extract the features of the cracks from the solar cells